ponylang/ponylang-website/content/blog/last-week-in-pony-071920.md

 ### Approved RFCs

-[RFC 67](https://github.com/ponylang/rfcs/blob/main/text/0067-add-log-level-argument-to-logformatter.md), Add a log_level argument to logger.LogFormatter, was approved this week and Richard Kallos jumped right in to implement it before the week was out.
+[RFC 67](https://github.com/ponylang/rfcs/blob/main/text/0067-add-log-level-argument-to-logformatter.md), Add a log_level argument to `logger.LogFormatter`, was approved this week and Richard Kallos jumped right in to implement it before the week was out.
 Spot on Richard.
 Spot on.

-___
+---

 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
 To learn more about Pony check out [our website](https://ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), or our [Zulip community](https://ponylang.zulipchat.com).